André-Jacques Garnerin: Ballooning

 André-Jacques Garnerin was a student of the ballooning pioneer Professor Jacques Charles.
-Garnerin was heavily involved in the flight of hot air balloons, and worked with his older brother, Jean-Baptiste-Olivier Garnerin (1766–1849) in most of his ballooning activities.
+Garnerin was heavily involved in the flight of hydrogen balloons, and worked with his older brother, Jean-Baptiste-Olivier Garnerin (1766–1849) in most of his ballooning activities.
 His significant contributions to ballooning and his expertise led to his appointment as the Official Aeronaut of France.

 Garnerin began experiments with early parachutes based on umbrella-shaped devices and carried out the first frameless parachute descent (in the gondola) with a silk parachute on 22 October 1797 at Parc Monceau, Paris (1st Brumaire, Year VI of the Republican calendar).
 Garnerin's first parachute was made of white canvas with a diameter of approximately 23 feet (7 m).
-The umbrella was closed before he ascended, with a pole running down its center and a rope running through a tube in the pole, which connected it to the balloon.
+The umbrella was closed before he ascended, with a pole running down its centre and a rope running through a tube in the pole, which connected it to the balloon.

 Garnerin rode in a basket attached to the bottom of the parachute; at a height of approximately 3000 ft he severed the rope that connected his parachute to the balloon.
 The balloon continued skyward while Garnerin, with his basket and parachute, fell.
 The basket swung violently during descent, then bumped and scraped when it landed, but Garnerin emerged uninjured.

 Schematic depiction of Garnerin's first parachute used in the Parc Monceau descent of 22 October 1797.
 Illustration dates from the early nineteenth century.